 He also devised an enlisted charter which inked 13 nations to increase regional institutional collaboration.
-Furthermore, Evans served as a panelist at Sri Lanka's National Defense Conference. where he teamed with eight DOD entities to discuss "Impact of the NCO" to 147 enlisted service members.
-He forged the first-ever Professional Military Education (PME) exchange in Philippines Air Force history, programming a leadership development week for 40 sergeant majors taught by two Senior NCO academy instructors to culminate a two-year planning effort.
+Furthermore, Evans served as a panelist at Sri Lanka's National Defense Conference, where he teamed with

 MSGT MICHAEL A. GALINDO

 Chief, Weapons and Tactics